logkit/logkit/README.md

 > Supports iOS 8+, OS X 10.9+, watchOS 2+, tvOS 9+

 Include `LogKit.xcodeproj` within your project (second level, below your project root, as a sub-project).
 Select your target, and add LogKit as an Embedded Binary in the General tab.
-Choose the top LogKit for an OS X target, the middle LogKit for iOS, or the bottom for watchOS.
+Pick the appropriate LogKit framework for your target’s OS.
+Be sure to select the framework, not the Tests.

 ### Source